This post was originally published in April 2020 and updated in 2021.

-Be as transparent as possible
+Be as Transparent as Possible

-When employees trust that you’ll give them relevant, up-to-date information about the health of your company, they won’t have to spend time worrying about what you AREN’T telling them.
+When employees trust that you’ll give them relevant, up-to-date information about your expectations and plans, they won’t have to spend time worrying about what you AREN’T telling them.
 There’s a reason transparency is a hallmark of strong company cultures.
 It’s never been more important.

 Employee Benefits Communication Guide